Jennie Wyse Power: Early life

 After Parnell's fall from grace and death, she and her husband were disillusioned and stayed out of politics for some time.
 She remained an active member of the Dublin Women's Suffrage Association, however, although was never very prominent in the organisation.
 In 1899 the family moved to the city centre and she set up in business at 21 Henry Street calling her shop the Irish Farm Produce Company where she sold eggs, butter, cream, honey, confectionery and all-Irish produce.
-The business included a restaurant with tea and luncheon rooms.
+The business included a vegetarian restaurant with tea and luncheon rooms.

 In 1900, she was elected as one of the four vice-presidents of Inghinidhe na hÉireann.
 In 1903 she was elected as a Poor Law guardian for North Dublin, and served until 1911, when she lost her seat.
 She had vocally criticised public housing and public health conditions throughout her tenure as a Poor Law guardian.
 Her restaurant proved attractive to many nationalists of her generation in the Gaelic League and founders of Sinn Féin.
 At the inaugural meeting of Sinn Féin she was included as a resident member of the executive.
 Arthur Griffith called the women a "passive resistance, boycotting and non-violent agitation".
 But Sinn Féin would prove an exception to that rule.

-In 1908 she expanded her business by acquiring new premises at 21 Lower Camden Street, again emphasising the sale of solely Irish produce.
+In 1908 she expanded her business by acquiring new premises at 21 Lower Camden Street, again emphasising the sale of solely Irish produce and a vegetarian restaurant.
 By 1912, Wyse Power was a Vice-President of Sinn Féin: on 5 April 1914 at Wynne's Hotel, Dublin she became a founder member of Cumann na mBan and was an active member of the Central Branch.
 On 31 October 1914, she was elected the first President of Cumann na mBan.